 The training sessions were developed during Gill’s collaborative work with KCL and derive directly from her PhD research.
 They cover the following topics:

 - Good Graphic Design Practice A presentation that demonstrates the basics of good graphic design practice, specifically related to scientific figures used in papers, posters and presentations.
-Topics covered include layout and composition; grids, alignment and use of space; type and typography; use fo colour.
-All examples shown are of relevant scientific images and figures.
-It concludes with a case study that demonstrates how the application of five simple graphic design tips can impact the visual communication of a typical scientific conceptual figure.
-Participants are provided with a pdf file that summarises the information in the presentations.
+Topics covered include layout and composition; grids, alignment and use of space; type and typography; use of colour.
+All examples shown are of scientific images and figures.
+The design templates and colour palettes relevant to your institution can be incorporated into the presentation, if they are provided to Gill prior to the workshop.
+The presentation concludes with a case study that demonstrates how the application of five simple graphic design tips can impact the visual communication of a typical scientific conceptual figure.
+Participants are provided with a pdf file that summarises the information in the presentation.

 - A Methodical Approach to Building Figures A presentation that introduces the concept of visual elements and their use in a methodical approach to creating scientific figures.
 This utilises the ‘Layer’ functionality in vector-based drawing software (in this case, Adobe Illustrator), allowing scientists to more easily create their own figures.
 The presentation demonstrates how visual elements can be edited and adapted to give the desired result.
 Prior to the session, participants are encouraged to provide Gill with figures they use in their own research, that can then be used as examples in the session and so make it as relevant as possible.